ONMO/OnMobileRBT/README.md

   OnMobile SDK can be integrated to any iOS project through CocoaPods.
 You can refer [Cocoapods](https://guides.cocoapods.org/using/getting-started.html#getting-started) for more details.

-  Command to install CocoaPods (If it is not already installed on your OS X)
+  Command to install CocoaPods (If it is not installed on your OS X)

 ```bash
 $ sudo gem install cocoapods